Ahmed-Haitham/Reproducible-Research-Project/README.md

 ## Authors and Acknowledgments
 - **Authors**: Ahmed Haitham, Jakub Bandurski, Irena Zimovska, Pearly Tantra
 - **Acknowledgments**: We thank the contributors and the community for their valuable feedback and support.
+Special thanks to @jzmujdzin for inspiration to use streamlit.

 ---
 For more details, visit the project repository on [Github]